Why Make a Safety Plan?TOP

 It can be very difficult to leave a partner who is violent.
 Leaving is often the time when you and your children are most at risk of harm, and it can take multiple attempts to leave.
 When you are ready to leave it’s a good idea to have a safety plan in place.
 A safety plan will help you be as prepared as possible in an emergency when you have to leave at short notice.

 This extends to the children.
-It is vitally important that children who live in homes where there is violence have a simple and easily understood plan so they know what to do when domestic violence is occurring or their safety is threatened.
-If you have any concerns about children in the care of the perpetrator, report those concerns to The Department for Child Protection or seek legal advice.
-See section 3g : Accessing Legal Services
+It is vitally important that children who live in homes where there is violence have a simple and easily understood plan so they know what to do when violence occurs or their safety is threatened.

 Plans for PetsTOP

 The safety of yourself and your children is your first priority, but you might also consider making plans for pets.
 You may wish to take them with you, but unfortunately most refuges will not allow pets.

 You might be able to arrange to drop pets off with a trusted friend for a short period until you are able to take them back.
 Another option is the RSPCA pet fostering arrangement.
 More information on that can be found at the RSPCA website.
 Arranging this in advance will allow you to leave without hesitation when the time comes.

 Further information in relation to safety planning can be found at the 1800 Respect website.
 Once you or your partner have moved out of the family home, you can apply for a Family Violence Restraining Order to help keep you safe – see section 2c.
 Family Violence Restraining Orders – What they are and how to get one.